CoopHive/markdown-converter/README.md

    }
    ```

    - **metadata.json:** A JSON file containing metadata for your papers.
-A sample file has been created, containing the metadata of large volume of papers.
-Hence, this config file can be ignored, unless adding custom or proprietary data.
+A sample file has been created, containing the metadata of arXiv papers.
+Hence, unless using arXiv papers, a custom metadata file would have to be created in the format below.

    Example metadata.json: